David Misch: Violent crimes

 In 1977, the 16-year-old Misch entered a neighbor's house and raped a housecleaner at knifepoint.
 After the sexual assault, he attempted to strangle her, but she kicked him in the stomach and convinced him to spare her.
 Misch was arrested shortly afterwards, but as he was a juvenile, he was given a minor prison sentence and released on parole in 1979.

 A few days after his release, Misch, clad only in a jacket, broke into another neighbor's house and threatened to kill a woman and her two children with a knife, but he did not harm either of them and left the house.
 Nevertheless, he was arrested and ordered to undergo a forensic psychiatric examination, which concluded that he was insane, after which he was transferred to the Atascadero State Hospital for treatment, where he was treated for the next several months.
 In September 1981, Misch's mental condition improved, and he was deemed not to be a danger to society, whereupon he was released and moved to Hayward.
 There, he found work as a sign painter for a local construction company.

 In June 1982, Misch was putting up real estate signs on utility poles on Broadway Terrace in Oakland Hills when he noticed 18-year-old Swiss student Betina Benthaus, who had come to the United States on a student exchange program.
 He grabbed her from behind and threatened to kill her, cutting her lip during a scuffle and then punching her into unconsciousness.
 Misch attempted to drag her to a nearby driveway but was spotted by rattled residents who confronted him.
 In an attempt to escape, he lied that she had simply fallen, and while the others were not looking, he got into his pickup truck and fled.
 However, the residents memorized the name of the car dealership engraved on the truck and immediately notified police, who quickly traced it back to Misch, who was soon arrested and charged with assault and attempted rape.
 For this crime, he would later be convicted and sentenced to four years imprisonment.

 After partially serving his sentence, Misch was released in January 1984 and returned to Hayward, where he moved in with a girlfriend and earned money from manual labor and occasional thefts.
 In November 1987, his girlfriend gave birth to a son named David Michael Misch, who died at the age of 3 months in February 1988.
 Shortly after his son's death, Misch was arrested on a theft charge and imprisoned for several months in the Alameda County Jail.

-He was paroled yet again on November 14, 1988, and immediately returned to Hayward.
+Misch was paroled yet again on November 14, 1988, and immediately returned to Hayward.
 Just eight days later, he was apprehended by police officers after a routine check of his vehicle led to the discovery of wire cutters, an axe, a large penknife, and a flashlight.
 He was eventually charged with theft and convicted once again in April 1989, for which he had to serve 17 months at the San Quentin State Prison.